axelboc/taekwon/README.md

 In a perfect scenario, the organiser of the tournament would provide all the devices so as to ensure that they are properly configured.
 If this is not an option (usually for financial reasons), the best you can do is communicate these instructions to the judges in advance and perhaps do a test run before the tournament.

+Finally, it's always good to remember that no system is flawless; something could go wrong despite your best efforts:

+- a Corner Judge's device could run out of battery or stop working,
+- someone could trip over the router's power cord,
+- the power could go out,
+- a Jury President could spill water on his/her laptop,
+- ... the list is endless!

+With this in mind, it's wise to have a back up plan in case something goes wrong.
+Place scoring sheets, pens and flags under the Corner Judges' chairs, and a penalty board on the Jury President's table.
+Then, decide and explain to the judges how they should react in various scenarios.
+If something goes wrong in the middle of a match, should the match be stopped?
+Should the Corner Judges grab a scoring sheet from under their chairs?
+If a Corner Judge starts using a scoring sheet, would the Jury President be able to compute the results appropriately?
+And so on and so forth...

 ### Network and environment configuration